 There are many different VPN tunneling protocols that you can use to protect your data online.
-The Internet works through a complex systems of protocols and rules, requiring each network to have its own “translator” to make a connection.
+The Internet works through complex systems of protocols and rules, requiring each network to have its own “translator” to make a connection.
 Some languages and translators work differently when talking to the same server.

 The question becomes: which VPN protocol will best protect my data and secure my online browsing?
 Let’s look at a couple of VPN options and see.

 By far the most secure VPN protocol in the world, OpenVPN is also one of the most popular.
-It can build a connection to almost any VPN network or server and not only uses amazing encryption, but is the best way to make sure that your data isn’t corrupted in transit.
+It can build a connection to almost any VPN network or server and not only uses amazing encryption but is the best way to make sure that your data isn’t corrupted in transit.

-OpenVPN does this by requiring that every packet that is sent though the VPN must get a receipt confirmation from the other computer before sending another.
+OpenVPN does this by requiring that every packet that is sent through the VPN must get a receipt confirmation from the other computer before sending another.
 Data is sent over the Internet in “packets,” which are small parts of a whole file.
 If a packet isn’t sent properly because of a problem with your services or connection, the file gets corrupted.
 OpenVPN makes sure that every data packet is sent and received, reducing file corruption.

 The issue with OpenVPN is that the connection tends to be slow.
-It takes time for VPN services like this to send a packet, then confirm receipt, then send another.
+It takes time for VPN services like this to send a packet, then confirm receipt, then sends another.
 So while it’s as secure as a VPN protocol can be, that security also means reduced Internet speeds.
 Of course, there are also types of OpenVPN that can change those network speeds significantly.

 TCP vs UDP OpenVPN

 TCP and UDP are both protocols for handling packets and parts of OpenVPN.
 They determine what order packets will go through the VPN, how to verify packets, and how to put them back together.
-If OpenVPN is the most secure protocol, these are ways to “fine tune” that security.
+If OpenVPN is the most secure protocol, these are ways to “fine-tune” that security.

 Without going into too much detail, TCP (Transmission Control Protocol) is slower because it sends each packet, one at a time, in order through the VPN servers.
 This is more secure, but it takes time.

-UDP (User Datagram Protocol) is faster because it sends the packets over the Internet in a stream and includes a “inventory” of sorts called a “checksum.”
+UDP (User Datagram Protocol) is faster because it sends the packets over the Internet in a stream and includes an “inventory” of sorts called a “checksum.”
 This is good for when data integrity isn’t as important as network speed, and a masked address can make up the difference.

 IKEv2 is another great VPN protocol.
-It’s similar to OpenVPN in a lot of ways, but has two key differences.
+It’s similar to OpenVPN in a lot of ways but has two key differences.

 First, it’s not quite as strong security as OpenVPN.
 This isn’t to say that it doesn’t use great encryption or mask your address, but it’s less strict.
 Like UDP above, it sends data in a stream with a checksum file through a VPN server.

 As a result, IKEv2 is a lot faster than OpenVPN.
 Since it doesn’t spend so much time checking everything you send online, your Internet speeds will be quicker, even on the VPN.
-Unless you’re sending very sensible material that could risk your privacy, access through IKEv2 might be the better option for your connection.
+Unless you’re sending very sensitive material that could risk your privacy, access through IKEv2 might be the better option for your connection.

 How a VPN Talks to Other Protocols